Jake Fraley Player Props: Reds vs. Cubs

 Jake Fraley At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 73rd, his on-base percentage ranks 45th, and he is 85th in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 79th, his on-base percentage ranks 48th, and he is 93rd in the league in slugging.

-- Fraley has had at least one RBI in 42.2% of his games this year (19 of 45), with two or more RBI eight times (17.8%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 41.3% of his games this year, Fraley has driven in at least one run.
+In eight of those games (17.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

-- In 11 of 45 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.